Filtering

-One of the most useful features of Valise is the ability to filter works to quickly answer questions about your archive.
+One of the most useful features of Valise is the ability to filter artworks, sales, contacts, and collections to quickly answer questions about your archive, like:

 • Which works are currently available and in the studio?